dominiw/COLORME_CHROme_extension/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 *Automatically closes linked issue when PR is merged.
 Usage: `Fixes #<issue number>`, or `Fixes (paste link of issue)`.
-_If PR is about `failing-tests or flakes`, please post the related
+_If PR is about `failing-tests or flakes`, please post the related issues/tests in a comment